 The Company adopted a stock incentive plan (the "Plan") in November 1996 and has reserved 800,000 shares of Common Stock for issuance under the Plan.
 All options issued to management under the Plan are recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
-Such options are generally granted on the date of approval.
 All awards issued to the Company's non-employee members of the Board of Directors under the Plan are recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
 Stock options granted to non-employee directors are granted on the third business day following the annual shareholders' meeting.
 All options are exercisable at a price equal to the fair market value of the Company's Common Stock on the date of grant.

 Options granted prior to fiscal 2003 were subject to a proportional four-year vesting schedule and expire eight years from the grant date.
 Beginning in fiscal 2003, option grants are subject to a five-year cliff-vesting schedule under which options become vested or exercisable after five years from the date of grant and expire ten years after the grant date.
 Options granted to the Company's non-employee directors are fully vested as of the date of grant.
+Prior to fiscal 2008, non-employee director grants expired ten years from the grant date.
+Beginning in fiscal 2008, non-employee director grants expire eight years after the grant date.